 Stories of Change

 Farah sews in the common room of the group home where she lives.
-The photo has been blurred to protect her identity.

 Safety, medical care and classes for a young refugee in Jakarta